There are 8 billion ways to grieve.

 Grief Coaching

-Who the hell am I?
+Who am I?

 A man with a beard and a black bandana around his neck taking a selfie outdoors in a mountainous forest area with a brown and white dog beside him, both looking content.